MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 The workflow from publishing and consuming a Python web service is as follows:

-1. Fulfill the [prerequisite](#prereq) to have a client library in Python generated from the core API swagger document.
+1. Fulfill the [prerequisite](#prereq) of having a Python client library generated from the core API swagger document.
-1. Add the authentication and header logic.
+1. Add authentication and header logic to your Python script.
 1. Create a Python session, prepare the environment, and create a snapshot to preserve the environment.
 1. Publish the web service and embed this snapshot.
 1. Try out the web service by consuming it in your session.